 - Laboratory testing is helpful to confirm a diagnosis of COVID-19 infection. - Testing for COVID-19 is performed in the same way as testing for Influenza.
 A viral swab is collected from the throat and nasopharynx.
-Only one swab is used to collect both samples, with the throat site sampled first. - Laboratory confirmation should be sought for initial cases in particular those who have a link to each other either directly or through shared staff.
-Once there are laboratory confirmed cases in two to three cases (including staff and residents) it may be appropriate to make further diagnoses based on clinical features particularly if there are significant delays in accessing testing. - However, as the situation evolves, it may be necessary to test additional residents in order to enable implementation of further control measures. - When testing is performed, ensure the correct swab type is taken (viral swab) and it is appropriately labelled.
+Only one swab is used to collect both samples, with the throat site sampled first. - When testing is performed, ensure the correct swab type is taken (viral swab) and it is appropriately labelled.
 There must be two patient identifiers on both the swab and request form such as Name and DOB.
 These must match each other.
-Ensure that a contact name and telephone number (mobile preferably) for the person to receive the results is clearly visible on the request form.
+Ensure that the name and contact details for the persons doctor are on the request form together with any other contact details required.
+These should include the name and telephone number (mobile preferably) for the person to receive the results clearly visible on the request form.
 Deliver the sample to the testing laboratory as soon as possible.
+Confirm in advance that you are sending the sample to the appropriate laboratory to perform the test for your RCF and that samples from RCF facilities are being prioritised particularly in a suspected outbreak.

-Confirm in advance with your local laboratory how samples from suspected outbreaks in RCF are being prioritised. - Current laboratory tests are accurate but no diagnostic test is perfect.
+Current laboratory tests are accurate but no diagnostic test is perfect.
 If a test result comes back as "not detected" and the resident remains unwell with no alternative diagnosis then a diagnosis of COVID-19 is still possible.
+If there is any concern the resident's condition should be discussed with their doctor.